 The Kia Sorento has been given a technology and design overhaul inside versus the previous-generation model, with numerous new features and a fresh look for the brand.
 Some aspects work better than others, with the silver trim for the air vents looking slightly cheap, but everything else appears and feels more upmarket than in the old car.

 The digital instrument cluster and central display now sweep across from behind the steering wheel, in a style similar to that seen in recent Mercedes models.
 It perches above a thin dashboard, which still houses physical controls for the climate controls, along with prominent air vents.

 Other design touches include soft-touch leather across the upper dashboard, a 'rotary' selector for the automatic gearbox and ambient lighting that illuminates the dashboard and door panels.

-Kia's largest SUV also ushers in Blind-spot View Monitor (BVM), which can help the driver avoid a collision on roads with multiple lanes.
-This projects a live video feed into the left or right display when indicating to change lanes, and shows a clear video of any vehicles hidden in the car’s blind-spot.
+All Sorento models also get a heap of safety equipment including a 360-degree camera, lane keep assist, forward collision warning, hill start assist, parking-collision-avoidance assist and speed limit assist.
+The nifty Blind-spot View Monitor (BVM) projects a live video feed into the left or right side of the driver’s display when indicating to change lanes, and shows a clear video of any vehicles hidden in the Sorento’s blind spot.